tilmanschweitzer/angular-st-pagination/README.md

 ### Angular compatibility (1.3.x, 1.2.x, 1.0.x)

-Angular is moving fast, but the compatibility is tested for all minor branches including older releases `1.0.x` and `1.2.x`.
+Angular is moving fast, but the compatibility is tested for all stable minor releases `1.0.x`, `1.2.x` and `1.3.x`.

 ### [Check the example page!](http://tilmanpotthof.github.io/angular-st-pagination/#/)